ruxixa/CosmOS/README.md

 # CosmOS

-CosmOS is a simple kernel written in C
+CosmOS is a simple 32bit operating system written in C